-Demi Lovato Says She Will Discuss Her Sexuality On Her Own Terms As She Refuses To Be Labeled
+Demi Lovato Says She Will Discuss Her Sexuality On Her Own Terms, As She Refuses To Be Labeled

 — Demi Lovato (@ddlovato) September 12, 2017

 Although Demi Lovato may not want to give the media any soundbites about her sexuality and who she is dating right now, she did say that she will be more open about things in the upcoming documentary, Demi Lovato: Simply Complicated.
-The singer said answering questions and talking about her personal life for the documentary, allows her to control the information she reveals on her “own terms.”
+The singer said answering questions and talking about her personal life for the documentary allows her to control the information she reveals on her “own terms.”

 ???????? @Fabletics https://t.co/heQbb5xscf pic.twitter.com/U6g6tzeqv2